 A Nylon tip brush with excellent control for fine line work or Chinese/Japanese calligraphy.
 A re-fillable cartridge that screws securely on the base of the brush, and is the handle of the brush itself.
 Use any water-based inks or watercolours that you like, for your colour or black ink work.
 Add water to a black ink for interesting shades of grey!
 The brush re-activates when left for some time, by simply dipping the tip in water, and squeezing the handle reservoir.
 Wash brush in warm water before using.
-Available in Fine, Medium and Broad tips.
+Available in Fine, Medium, Broad and Flat tips.

 White Taklon single filament.

 Short mahogany stained polished handle with a seamless nickel plated brass ferrule.

 Ideal for all water media, particularly useful for folk artists and crafters.

 Capable of fine lines as well as smooth washes.